vine77/web-101/README.md

 ### Your first app

-1. Open Terminal and go to your home directory:
+1. Open Terminal and create a directory for your repositories:

     ```
-    cd ~
+    mkdir ~/repos
     ```

+2. Go into your new repositories directory:

+    ```
+    cd ~/repos
+    ```

-2. Generate an Ember app called _hello-world_:
+3. Generate an Ember app called _hello-world_:

     ```
     ember new hello-world